LuisaConsiglieri/FocalLaserAblationStudy/Description.md

 ## Repository structure

-The repository includes files such as README, LICENSE, CODE_OF_CONDUCT, SECURITY, CITATION, and the following directories, which contain the computer code for research on modeling Focal Laser Ablation (FLA).
+The repository includes files such as README, LICENSE, SECURITY, CITATION, and the following directories, which contain the computer code for research on modeling Focal Laser Ablation (FLA).
 * [Data](#data)
 * [Source](#graphical-representations-of-the-source-s)